microsoft/service-fabric-backup-explorer/README.md

 popd
 ```
-## Configuring the Rest Server for Backup
+## Configuring the Rest Server of Backup Viewer
 The Rest Server takes in as input, path to config json file, where user can specify the necessary configuratins for the Backup Viewer to Read the Backups.

 Sample Config file can be seen at [ sampleconfig.json](src/Microsoft.ServiceFabric.ReliableCollectionBackup/RestServer/configs/sampleconfig.json)